strike-finance/forwards-smart-contracts/README.md

 There are three seperate validators.

 A forwards validator, where all open forwards contract offer UTxOs are locked.
 This contract handles the logic of entering a forwards contract by both parties depositing collateral and cancelling forwards contract offer.
+The forwards validator is parameterized by the collateral validator.

 A collateral validator, where all collateral UTxOs are locked.
 This validator handles the logic of depositing the required assets of the contract and consuming the other parties collateral if they failed to deposit the required assets of the contract.
+The collateral validator is parameterized by the exercise validator.

 A exercise validator, where all exercise UTxOs are locked.
 This validator handles the logic of exercising the forwards contract and each party getting their assets.